 Cleaning the Frame

-To prolong the life of the frame, you first want to wipe it down with a soft cloth after washing it down and before it’s retracted.
+To prolong the life of the frame, you first want to wipe it down with a soft cloth after washing it down and before retracting.
 Be sure to check that the bolts and nuts are not loose in any way from their use during the summer months.
 By checking the mechanics, you will have an awning ready to properly extend the following spring.

-Since the gear operation (aluminium components) has a durable finish and the joints are self-lubricating, there is no requirement to lubricate; however, lubricating the moving parts yearly with a silicone lubricant is a good idea for maintaining a quiet operation.
-The common spot for lubrication is at the end of the roller tube and opposite the motor.
+Since the gear operation (aluminum components) has a durable finish and the joints are self-lubricating, there is no requirement to lubricate; however, lubricating the moving parts yearly with a silicone lubricant is a good idea for maintaining a quiet operation.
+The common spot for lubrication is at the end of the roller tube and opposite of the motor.

 Since the valance has the ability to flap around during windy, inclement winter weather conditions and tear over time, some homeowners tie down the valance to prevent this from happening.
 There is also the option to purchase an accessory called The Sunboot.
 As its name implies, it is a cover that encloses the entire retracted awning.
 The cover protects the awning from nasty weather conditions, keeping it clean and dry until you’re ready to use it again.

 An awning can last for many years if properly cleaned, lubricated and protected.
 They are designed for durability so that you can enjoy their beauty and protection from the sun’s harsh summer rays.
 With a little time and maintenance care at the end of each season, your awning will perform flawlessly and to your highest expectations.
-Contact us today, to further discuss awning maintenance.
-We service Burlington and Oakville.